monzeromer-lab/alimny/README.md

  Project inspired by [Code_sudan](https://codesudan.io/) and [Discord](https://discord.com/)

 ## Contact
-Created by [@monzersmiledev](https://twitter.com/monzersmiledev/) - feel free to contact me and contribute with me please!
+Created by [@monzersmiledev](https://twitter.com/monzersmiledev/) - or in my email [Monzer Omer](nezonru87@yahoo.com) feel free to contact me and contribute with me please!